corretto/amazon-corretto-crypto-provider/DEVELOPMENT-GUIDE.md

 # Important and Unique Components
 ## Java
 ### Janitor
 ACCP never uses [finalizers](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Object.html#finalize()) due to significant performance problems.
 Since we still need to support Java8 for the foreseable future, we have implemented [Janitor](https://github.com/corretto/amazon-corretto-crypto-provider/blob/develop/src/com/amazon/corretto/crypto/provider/Janitor.java) as a JDK8+ replacement for the newer (since JDK9) [Cleaner](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/ref/Cleaner.html).
+When JDK8 is no longer supported we will re-evaluate `Cleaner` to see if it meets our perforance requirements.
 To avoid circular dependency issues, `Janitor` *MUST NOT* depend on any other ACCP resources (directly or indirectly).
 It must remain entirely self contained.
-The canonical exmaple for using `Janitory` is `NativeResource`.
+The canonical example for using `Janitory` is `NativeResource`.

 ### Loader
 The [Loader](https://github.com/corretto/amazon-corretto-crypto-provider/blob/develop/src/com/amazon/corretto/crypto/provider/Loader.java) is responsible for bootstrapping the provider and loading the native library.
 To avoid circular dependencies `Loader` *MUST NOT* depend on any other classes or logic from within ACCP (with the sole exception of `Janitor`.)